 Royal Family tree and line of succession

-The Queen, at the age of 91 is also a mother, grandmother and great-grandmother.
+The Queen, at the age of 91, is a mother, grandmother and great-grandmother.
 Find out more about the Royal Family and the line of succession below.

 Royal family: Line of succession